 If you have a settlement agreement that you are asking the court to include in the divorce decree, you must file that agreement with the joint petition:

-If you cannot afford the court fee to file your petition:You can also ask the court to waive the fees by filing an Application for Waiver of Fees/Appointment of Counsel Family (JD-FM-75) form to show the court why you cannot afford to pay.
+If you cannot afford the court fee to file your petition:You can also ask the court to waive the fees by filing an Application For Waiver Of Fees/Payment Of Costs/Appointment Of Counsel - Family (JD-FM-75) form to show the court why you cannot afford to pay.

 Once you complete all of the papers, file them with the Clerk of the Court.